Discerning ground state and photoemission-induced spin textures in altermagnetic $\alpha$-MnTe: Results and discussions

 \subsection{1-step simulation of photoemission from MnTe}

 As discussed above, the band structure of a single magnetic domain in MnTe exhibits an out-of-plane spin texture of the $d$-wave-like symmetry around the $k_z = 0$ nodal plane.
-Both the sign and the orientation this texture are determined by the in-plane N\'eel vector.
+Both the sign and the orientation of this texture are determined by the in-plane N\'eel vector.
 However, in an (S)ARPES experiment, this ground-state spin texture is significantly influenced by matrix element effects of the photoemission process.
 These effects depend not only on the photon energy but also on the relative orientation of the sample, light polarization, and the general experimental geometry.
 In altermagnetic materials such as MnTe, the orientation of the N\'eel vector plays a particularly critical role.
-To illustrate this, let us consider one-step photoemission calculations at the $k_z = 0$ nodal plane using a photon energy of $h\nu \approx 80$~eV (see Fig.~\ref{figure: 1-step} and Fig. \ref{figure: PZ MEE grid} in SI).
-In these calculations, polarization of photoelectrons are computed for fixed experimental conditions, varying only the N\'eel vector orientation and/or the light polarization.
+To illustrate this, let us consider one-step photoemission calculations at the $k_z = 0$ nodal plane using a photon energy of $h\nu \approx 80$~eV (see Fig.~\ref{figure: 1-step} and Fig.~\ref{figure: PZ MEE grid} in Appendix \ref{sec:Impact of matrix element effects on spin polarization of photoelectrons}).
+In these calculations, spin polarization maps of photoelectrons are computed for fixed experimental conditions, varying only the N\'eel vector orientation and/or the light polarization.

 Across all configurations, the calculated spin polarization of the photocurrent reveals a structure more complex than that of the ground state.
-Specifically, the modulation of the out-of-plane spin component $S_z$ strongly depends on the orientation of the N\'eel vector relative to the ARPES measurement geometry.
-Furthermore, this modulation varies significantly when changing light polarization (Fig.~\ref{figure: 1-step}(e-h)).
-A similar dependence is observed in the spin-integrated photoemission intensity (see Fig. \ref{figure: 1-step SI} in SI), underscoring the critical role of matrix element effects in interpreting (S)ARPES data.
+Specifically, and in line with the expected d-wave spin texture, the modulation of the out-of-plane spin component $S_z$ strongly depends on the orientation of the N\'eel vector relative to the ARPES measurement geometry.
+However, this modulation varies significantly when changing light polarization (Fig.~\ref{figure: 1-step}(e-h)).
+A similar dependence is observed in the spin-integrated photoemission intensity (see Fig. \ref{figure: 1-step SI} in Appendix \ref{sec:Comparison of the experimental and 1-step calculated data}), underscoring the critical role of matrix element effects in interpreting (S)ARPES data.